 Depends on your plan.
-Mine does not work across the border, yours may.
+Mine works some places in Canada, but not others, yours may work everywhere.
 Check with your cell service provider, you may need to activate international calling, likely for an extra fee.

-To stay in contact, I may pick up a pre-paid Canadian go phone, track phone or prepaid SIM card to use in Canada.
+To stay in contact, you may pick up a pre-paid Canadian go phone, track phone or prepaid SIM card to use in Canada.
 There are internet vendors that you can buy these from in advance.
 If you have experience with any particular vendor, please share it.
-By the way, I did this on my last PBP trip, and it worked out very well.
+By the way, I did this on my last PBP trip to France, and it worked out very well.

 27) Will my health insurance be valid across the border?

 I encourage you to verify that your health insurance will work across the border.
 If not, you should look into a short term travel policy.
 I've heard that the CAA has very attractive rates for Canadians traveling abroad.

 28) Are there any extra bicycle requirements across the border?